How a Corporation Elects S Corporation Status

 Qualifications, Process, and Benefits

-After you have formed your corporation, you can decide to become a Subchapter S Corporation.
+After you have formed your corporation, you can decide to become a Subchapter S Corporation (S corporation).
 Here is information on this type of corporation and how to complete a Sub-chapter S Election Form.

 Subchapter S Corporations

-S corporation shareholders report their share of income or loss on their personal tax returns (called pass-through taxation).
+S corporation shareholders report their share of income or loss on their personal tax returns.
 The shareholders are then taxed on this income, along with their other income, at their personal tax rate.
-It avoids the issue of double taxation

 Qualifications to Elect S Corporation Status

 The IRS qualifications for S Corporation status are: